 The 100 year Embedded Design Storm (100 year ARI 15 minute in 270 minute) was used as a base case for the sensitivity analysis.
-A comparison of this event with the 100 year design flood event with selected critical durations (1,3 and 6 hour) is provided in Appendix F. The results indicate that there is less than 100mm difference in flood levels across the majority of the floodplain between these two design events.
+A comparison of this event with the 100 year design flood event with selected critical durations (1 hour and 3 hour) is provided in Appendix F. The results indicate that there is less than 100mm difference in flood levels between these two design events.